 10. Steven Gerrard

-Gerrard is the only one here without having won a trophy as a manager.
-But the changes that he is bringing to the club deserve to put him among the greatest Rangers FC manager ever.
-Under him, the club is on course to win their first league title since 2011.
-Gerrard’s recruitment, initially scattergun, has improved, with the benefit of the increasing resource.
+Gerrard guided Rangers to the title in 2021.
+The changes that he brought to the club deserve to put him among the greatest Rangers FC manager ever.
+Under him, the club won their first league title since 2011.
+Gerrard’s recruitment improved with the benefit of the increasing resource.

-Steven Gerrard has a win percentage of 65.54 as a Rangers manager, which is better than the likes of Walter Smith and Scot Symon.
-The next few years are very critical for Gerrard and Rangers.
-It will be very interesting to see how he reacts to the challenge.
+Steven Gerrard has a win percentage of 63.77 as a Rangers manager, which is better than the likes of Walter Smith and Scot Symon.
+He stepped down as the manager of the club in November 2021 to become the manager of Aston Villa.

 9. Dick Advocaat